Arkansas' population center continues trajectory north and west

 "It sure feels like it," he said, referring to the state's politics and economy moving away from the east.
 "But I believe in pendulums.
 There's a couple right now who have bought one of the historic homes here and who are restoring it who used to work for Walmart.
 They can do what they do remotely and work from home."

-His son, Smith said, came back from California and is in the process of buying a house in town for much the same reason: the relatively lower housing prices coupled with the ability to work from home thanks to better and improving internet connections.
+His son, Smith said, came back from California and is buying a house in town for much the same reason: the relatively lower housing prices coupled with the ability to work from home thanks to better and improving internet connections.

 "Northern California is beautiful, but first there was the housing prices and then the wildfires came," Smith said.